Arugula Apple Salad with Cheddar and Pecans

 Instructions

-• Dress the Salad: Drizzle the dressing over the salad just before serving, tossing gently to coat all the ingredients.
+- Dress the Salad: Drizzle the vinaigrette dressing over the salad just before serving, tossing gently to coat all the ingredients.
+Start with about ⅓ cup of dressing and add more as desired.

-• Serve and Enjoy: Serve immediately for the freshest results.
+- Serve and Enjoy: Serve immediately for the freshest texture and flavor.

 Recipe Notes